Reactive Attachment Disorder

 What is reactive attachment disorder?

-Reactive attachment disorder (RAD) means your child has trouble forming bonds with people who take care of him.
-A child may become frightened and frustrated if no one responds to his needs, or if response is inconsistent.
-He may not be able to trust that he is safe and will be given what he needs.
-Your child may not form bonds with his parents or other caregivers he sees regularly.
-He may instead be openly affectionate or cling to strangers but not respond to known people.
+Reactive attachment disorder (RAD) means your child has trouble forming bonds with people who take care of him or her.
+A child may become frightened and frustrated if no one responds to his or her needs, or if response is inconsistent.
+Your child may not be able to trust that he or she is safe and will be given what he or she needs.
+Your child may not form bonds with his or her parents or other caregivers he or she sees regularly.
+Your child may instead be openly affectionate or cling to strangers but not respond to known people.

 What are the signs of RAD?

 Signs of RAD develop fully by the time a child is 5 years old.
 You may start to notice signs when your child is about 1 year of age.
 As he or she gets older, you may notice the following:

 - Not responding to someone who tries to talk to or play with him or her

 - Not being easy to comfort, or not seeking comfort from a caregiver